Sydney: Inner suburbs

 The CBD extends about 3 km south from Sydney Cove.
 It is bordered by Farm Cove within the Royal Botanic Garden to the east and Darling Harbour to the west.
 Suburbs surrounding the CBD include Woolloomooloo and Potts Point to the east, Surry Hills and Darlinghurst to the south, Pyrmont and Ultimo to the west, and Millers Point and The Rocks to the north.
 Most of these suburbs measure less than 1 km2 in area.
-The Sydney CBD is characterised by considerably narrow streets and thoroughfares, created in its convict beginnings in the 18th century.
+The Sydney CBD is characterised by narrow streets and thoroughfares, created in its convict beginnings.

 Several localities, distinct from suburbs, exist throughout Sydney's inner reaches.
 Central and Circular Quay are transport hubs with ferry, rail, and bus interchanges.
 Chinatown, Darling Harbour, and Kings Cross are important locations for culture, tourism, and recreation.
-The Strand Arcade, which is located between Pitt Street Mall and George Street, is a historical Victorian-style shopping arcade.
+The Strand Arcade, located between Pitt Street Mall and George Street, is a historical Victorian-style shopping arcade.
 Opened on 1 April 1892, its shop fronts are an exact replica of the original internal shopping facades.
 Westfield Sydney, located beneath the Sydney Tower, is the largest shopping centre by area in Sydney.

-There is a long trend of gentrification amongst Sydney's inner suburbs.
-Pyrmont located on the harbour was redeveloped from a centre of shipping and international trade to an area of high density housing, tourist accommodation, and gambling.
-Originally located well outside of the city, Darlinghurst is the location of the historic, former Darlinghurst Gaol, manufacturing, and mixed housing.
-It had a period when it was known as an area of prostitution.
-The terrace style housing has largely been retained and Darlinghurst has undergone significant gentrification since the 1980s.
+Since the late 20th century, there has been a trend of gentrification amongst Sydney's inner suburbs.
+Pyrmont, located on the harbour, was redeveloped from a centre of shipping and international trade to an area of high density housing, tourist accommodation, and gambling.
+Originally located well outside of the city, Darlinghurst is the location of the historic Darlinghurst Gaol, manufacturing, and mixed housing.
+For a period it was known as an area of prostitution.
+The terrace-style housing has largely been retained and Darlinghurst has undergone significant gentrification since the 1980s.

 Green Square is a former industrial area of Waterloo which is undergoing urban renewal worth $8 billion.
 On the city harbour edge, the historic suburb and wharves of Millers Point are being built up as the new area of Barangaroo.
-The enforced rehousing of local residents due to the Millers Point/Barangaroo development has caused significant controversy despite the $6 billion worth of economic activity it is expected to generate.
-The suburb of Paddington is a well known suburb for its streets of restored terrace houses, Victoria Barracks, and shopping including the weekly Oxford Street markets.
+The suburb of Paddington is known for its restored terrace houses, Victoria Barracks, and shopping including the weekly Oxford Street markets.